What can data mining and big data do?

 1. Our lives have been digitalized

-2. If the pattern remains unchanged, the past = future
+2. If the pattern remains unchanged, then the past = future

 Many of the different things in our lives show patterns.
-For example, a person is likely to travel between work and home in any working days and either go on a vacation or watch a movie in any non-working days, and this pattern is unlikely to change.
-A store will have it's peak hours and slacking times of any single day and this pattern is unlikely to change.
-A business will demand higher labor input in certain months of the year and this pattern is unlikely to change.
+For example, a person is likely to travel between work and home on any working days and either go on a vacation or watch a movie on any non-working days, and this pattern is unlikely to change.
+Stores will have their peak hours and slacking times of any single day and this pattern is unlikely to change.
+Businesses will demand higher labor input in certain months of the year and this pattern is unlikely to change.

 Summing up point 1 and point 2, we can conclude that it is very possible for a computer to predict the future given if the patterns in the past are provided as these patterns are most likely consistent over a prolonged period of time.